 In a hidden pocket in pants – This is a bit of a backpacker favorite, and for good reason.
 Now, there are many ways to go about this and it can be pretty effective, especially if you are a little creative with where you put the pocket.
-If you’re not sure how to make a cheap hidden pocket, there’s a neat little guide here.

 If you are patted down, however, even a hidden pocket may be found if it’s behind an existing pocket, so consider putting it elsewhere.
 A credit card sized pocket can easily be sewn into the bottom of the inside of a pants leg and can go completely unnoticed.
 Some travelers have carried a spare card and a small fold of notes like this for years, with it never being detected – even by airport staff during searches.
 The only risk here though is actually breaking the card yourself.
 While undressing, you need to be carefull when you pull your pants off and not stepping accidentally on the card in the process.
 If you hear a little snapping noise in the dark that evening you will realize the gravity of the situation the following morning – so beware!